On the dynamics of formation of generic singularities of mean curvature flow

 The paper is organized as follows: the main theorem will be stated in Section \ref{sec:MainThm}.
-In Section \ref{sec:Effec} we decompose the graph function $v$ into different parts, and find the governing equations.
+In Section \ref{sec:Effec} we decompose the graph function $v$ into different parts, and find governing equations for them.
 The main theorem will be proved in Section \ref{sec:pmainTHM}.
-In Sections \ref{sec:beta2Eqn}-\ref{sec:estM4} we estimate the different components of $v$, in various norms in detail.
+In Sections \ref{sec:beta2Eqn}-\ref{sec:estM420} we estimate the different components of $v$, in various norms.